ZorTik/ketchup-authorization-java/README.md

 boolean success = authorizationSession.authorized(); // Check if authorization was successful
 // The session will try to automatically refresh itself using euther provided refresh token
 // or provided principal
-UserDetails details = authorizationResult.fetchUserDetails(); // Fetch user details
+UserDetails details = authorizationSession.fetchUserDetails(); // Fetch user details
-// Fetch node (permission) state boolean nodeState = authorizationResult.fetchNodeState("any.permission.node");
+// Fetch node (permission) state boolean nodeState = authorizationSession.fetchNodeState("any.permission.node");

 // You can also manually refresh the session authorizationSession.refresh();